-As a friend or relative of an aging adult whose home shows safety concerns such as inadequate lighting, loose rugs, and lack of handrails or grab bars, it is your responsibility to express your concerns and assist the aging adult to rectify these safety issues.
+As a friend or relative of an aging adult, it is your responsibility to express your concerns and assist the aging adult to rectify these safety issues.
+Take a gentle approach in expressing any concerns.

 Faster than the blink of an eye, an aging adult can lose his or her balance, fall, and sustain an injury of some magnitude.
 Falls often occur because of inadequate lighting or when rushing to answer the phone or use the restroom.

-Frequently, these injuries, such as head injuries and hip, arm, or back fractures, are very serious.
+More often than not, these injuries, such as head injuries and hip, arm, or back fractures, are very serious.
 If you are the aging adult, this type of fall accident and subsequent injuries may, unfortunately, cause you never to be able to return to living in your home.
 Do not take this chance: the odds are against you.
 Maintaining your safety and health is important.
 All of the rooms in your home must have good lighting, safe, non-slip flooring, and be uncluttered.